supaflyENJOY/DynamicsDocs/docs/Practitioners/Encounters.md

 # Encounters
 Encounters are the sessions between patients and practitioners and other related contacts (family training).

-The Encounters tab has 2 sub grid.
-1 sub grid lists all the recurring encounters related to this Practitioner and the other sub grid lists all the single or occurring encounters related to this Practitioner.
+The Encounters tab has 2 subgrid.
+1 subgrid lists all the recurring encounters related to this Practitioner and the other subgrid lists all the single or occurring encounters related to this Practitioner.

 **Recurring Encounters** - encounters that are set to repeat on a recurring schedule, either daily, weekly, or monthly.
 Each recurring encounter consists of multiple encounter occurrences – which are the individual encounters.
 - The default view for the Recurring Encounters sub-grid is ‘Current Recurring Encounters’ and it displays all recurring encounters that still have encounter occurrences scheduled in the future.